SaraMahmoud1/Windows-Authentication-Bypass-Kit/README.md

 ## Contents
 - Presentation explaining the vulnerability
-- Three demonstrations showing different PoC scenarios
+- Two demonstrations showing different PoC scenarios

 ## Disclaimer
 This repository is for educational purposes only.
 No real-world exploitation is intended.